Bringing the principles of learning through experience into our community.

 About the Tribal Youth Partnership Program

 In 2018, the Confederated Tribes of Warm Springs and the Northwest Outward Bound School partnership was established to build culturally relevant programs in Central Oregon for youth of the Warm Springs, Wasco and Paiute tribes.
 All participating tribal youth receive fully-funded scholarships, beginning with rafting courses on the Deschutes River, and expanding to other programs of interest.
-In collaboration with leaders in the tribal community, the partnership merges Northwest Outward Bound School’s outdoor educational structure with the Confederated Tribes of Warm Springs culturally significant program design and outcomes.
-The goal of the program is to provide inspiration and pathways for tribal youth as outdoor instructors and other leadership opportunities within the outdoor industries.
+In collaboration with leaders in the tribal community, this program creates tribal specific courses, incorporating significant aspects of the Warm Springs culture and history with Northwest Outward bound School outdoor education and leadership skill development.
+The goal is to inspire youth to connect with tribal lands, igniting their interest in the outdoors and creating a pathway to outdoor education, advocacy or industry.

 “Rafting down the Deschutes with the youth of the Confederated Tribes of Warm Springs and Northwest Outward Bound School instructors was a one of kind experience that we could all take with us throughout our life.
 The trip was certainly enlightening and one to take to the heart and share with our community.” ~ Jefferson Greene Confederated Tribes of Warm Springs